Welcome to the A to Z of Bonsai.

 (Send Image) |

-Hasami ZUKURI - The process of completing a tree without the use of wire i.e. literally means scissor work.
+Hasami ZUKURI - The process of completing a tree without the use of wire i.e. literally MEans scissor work.

 This is done in order to bring about a more natural look to the tree, and tree SHAPE is achieved only by PRUNING with scissors.
 The scissors work process is said to bring out the quality of the tree branches in accordance with the age of the tree.